+Discretionary risk:

-Discretionary risk: the discretionary management style used for the Fund is based on the expected changes of various markets and/or the selection of securities.
-There is a risk that the UCITS will not be invested in the best-performing markets or securities at all times.
+The discretionary management style used for the Fund is based on the selection of securities.
+There is a risk that the UCITS might not be invested in the best-performing markets at all times.
 The Fund may underperform the investment objective.
 Furthermore, the net asset value of the Fund may decline.